ToadHanks/bannerji/README.md

 Status
 ------
-Working: version 0.1.0
+Working: version 0.1.0 (supports R >= 3.0, and no known conflicts with any R package.)

-Next changes: More traits, space key support/better search tools
+Next changes: ~More traits, space key support/better search tools~ (Lacks potential and has no application for productivity.
+So this will be it sadly.)

 Language
 ---------